-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all children from Y4 upwards excluding some users with SEND in these year groups - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our Acceptable Use Policies
+- We take appropriate steps to ensure the security of our information systems, including: - o Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in Acceptable Use Policies

-7.5.1 Password policy
+8.5.1 Password policy (if not covered in other policies)

-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From year 4, all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - $\circ$ Change their passwords when directed to . - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From year 3. all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords when directed to - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.

-7.6 Managing the Safety of our Website
+8.6 Managing the Safety of our Website

-• We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE).
+We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE).